Skip to content

 3. Third failure: Wait check_interval * 4

-This reduces load on failing endpoints while still detecting recovery.
+This reduces load on failing endpoints while still detecting recovery quickly on the first failure.

 Fast Recovery Detection